Bill Davis (rugby union)

-William Leslie Davis (born 15 December 1942) is a former New Zealand rugby union and softball player.
+William Leslie Davis (born 15 December 1942) is a former rugby union and softball player in New Zealand.

 Rugby union

 A wing and centre, Davis represented Hawke's Bay at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1963 to 1970.
 He played 53 matches for the All Blacks including 11 internationals.

 Softball

 Davis played as an outfielder for the New Zealand men's national softball team, known as the Black Socks, at the 1972 and 1976 softball world championships.
-In 2001 he became patron of the Rotorua Softball Association.
+In 2001, he became patron of the Rotorua Softball Association.

 Honours

-In 2006 Davis was inducted into the Hawke's Bay sports hall of fame.
+In 2006, Davis was inducted into the Hawke's Bay sports hall of fame.